Losant/losant-docs/docs/devices/gateways-peripherals.md

 Unlike regular devices, peripherals do not connect directly to Losant.
 They are typically connected to a Gateway using something like Bluetooth.
 How a peripheral is actually connected to a gateway is entirely up to your specific environment.

 Peripherals are created by choosing the `Peripheral` device type when adding new devices.
-You must also then choose the Gateway device that is permitted to report on behalf of this peripheral.
+You can then decide if the peripheral device should be allowed to report its state through any gateway within the application, or if state reporting should be restricted to only a particular gateway.
+"Any Gateway" is generally used for peripheral devices that move, and so might switch between statically located gateways at multiple locations.
+"Specific Gateway" is generally used for a peripherals that are attached to a single gateway, perhaps even actually physically attached.

 ![Add Peripheral](/images/devices/gateways-peripherals/create-peripheral.png "Add Peripheral")